Myth Busters! 6 Female Strength Training Myths That Won’t Die – Busted!

-For one, I like to encourage women to challenge themselves and discover what their bodies are capable of doing; to see the physical strength they possess.
+For one, I like to encourage women to challenge themselves and discover what their bodies are capable of doing; to see the physical strength they possess and not base their self-worth on their physical appearance.
 This cannot be accomplished with triceps kick-backs with a soup can; not even a “family size” soup can.

 Second, if you don’t use a challenging load, you won’t provide your body with a stimulus that is must adapt to.
 For instance, if you work your way up to picture perfect push-ups for 10 or more reps, you’ll get those sexy arms you’re after.
 A soup can won’t be able to do that because the weight never changes and super high reps with baby weights won’t be a challenge to your body.

-Third, lifting heavy weights (5-10 reps, primarily) will lead to an increase in self-confidence.
+Third, lifting heavy weights (5-10 reps, primarily) will lead to an increase in self-confidence which is just one of many reasons women should strength train.
 Unless you’ve experienced this phenomenon for yourself, you’ll just have to take my word for it.
 I’ve witnessed this with every single female client.
 Think you’ll feel strong and confident after vigorously attacking the Shake Weight for five minutes?
 Didn’t think so.